cs4218/cs4218-2420-ecom-project-team46/README.md

 - <b>IMPORTANT NOTE:</b>
     - Some of the UI tests would involve creation/update/deletion of products/categories/users etc.
     - To avoid flaky tests due to test pollution, the UI tests are configured to reset the MongoDB data before/after each test.
 Thus, the UI tests should only be run with one worker, as multiple workers would cause race conditions.
+    - DO NOT use `npx playwright test` to run the UI tests as multiple workers would be run by default and this would create a race condition where the mongodb would be accessed and modified by multiple workers running in parallel.
+Please use the command below to ensure deterministic outcomes.
     - The MongoDB (`MONGO_URL` specified in `.env`) data will be deleted and reloaded (using the sample data provided) multiple times during the UI tests.
     - DO NOT RUN this on any production database or any database where you would not want your data to be deleted/modified.